TeamMGE/MicrobialGenomicsCourse/_episodes/02-intro-cloud.md

 - Username: dcuser
 - Password: password

 But first, you need a place to log *into*!
-To find the instance that's attached to that data, you'll need something called an IP address.
+To find the server that holds your data, you'll need something called an IP address.
 Your instructor should have given this to you at the beginning of the workshop.

-An IP address is essentially the numerical version of a web address like www.amazon.com
+An IP address is essentially the numerical version of a web address like www.google.com

-Recall that cloud computing is about choice.
-You can rent just a single processor on a large computer for a small project, or you can rent hundreds of processors spread across multiple computers for a large project.
-In either case, once you rent the collection of processors, Amazon will present your rental to you as if it was a single computer.
-So, the physical computers that host your instances don't really move, *but* every time you launch a new instance, it will have a new IP address.

-So, each time you launch a new instance, the *IP address* changes, but your *Log-in Credentials* don't have to.

 ## Connection Protocols